nuthanc/angular_course/my-first-app/README.md

 * Using ngModel and propertyName for the input, we do 2 way databinding
   * The change in input updates the propertyName(Event binding)
   * Also the change in property name elsewhere updates the value of the input element(Property binding)

+### Combining All Forms of Data Binding

+* All of the four covered in Servers Component
+  * Event Binding
+  * String Interpolation
+  * Property Binding
+  * Two Way Binding